 The double covers of complete intersections are studied in \cite{BG20} in more detail.
-In case of double covers, there are two possibilities, namely the general deformation is either birational, or it is generically finite of degree 2.
-However, for higher degree covers, the degree of general deformation might drop, but it might not be birational onto its image.
+In case of double covers, there are two possibilities, namely the general deformation is either birational, or it is finite of degree $2$.
+However, for higher degree covers, the degree of a general deformation might drop, but it might not be birational onto its image.
 We will show that this case indeed appears.
-In order to prove that, the following remark, and the proposition after that, are crucial. \begin{remark} Let $\pi: X \to Y$ be an abelian cover with $X$ and $Y$ smooth projective varieties.
-Suppose $p: \mathscr{Y} \to T$ be a deformation of $Y$ ($p$ is proper, flat and surjective) over a smooth curve $T$.
-Then there exists a deformation $\Pi: \mathscr{X} \to \mathscr{Y} \to T$ of $\pi$ over $T$. \end{remark}
+In order to prove that, the following proposition and Proposition~\ref{jayan} will be crucial.